justasoul/Scripts/links.md

 ## Interessantes
   * [The Library of Babel](https://libraryofbabel.info)
   * [Diablo in Browser](https://www.reddit.com/r/programming/comments/ckk77o/diablo_1_ported_to_browser_based_on_devilution/)
+  * [Game Randomizers](https://sites.google.com/site/gamerandomizers/): A randomizer its a software that takes a game and rearranges everything in it, all at random.
+Enemies and item locations may be shuffled, player and enemy abilities may be changed, levels could be reordered, among other, even crazier effects.
+This creates a brand new, never-before-seen experience every time you play.

 ## Aplicações
   * [DRAKON Editor](http://drakon-editor.sourceforge.net/editor.html): Software Diagramming <img src="http://drakon-editor.sourceforge.net/crossroad.png" width="50" height="50">